Rules Based Forex Trading For Accurate Entries

 Rule 4 – Trade only in the main forex trading session for at least 6 months.

-Rules Based Money Management
+Rules For Trade Management

 Money Management Rule 1 – Always trade with a stop order.

 Money Management Rule 3 – Do not enter a trade unless you can possibly get at least 3 pips for each pip you risk.
 This is a +3 to 1 money management ratio, minimum.
 For example, if you start your trade with a 30 pip stop you must be trying to get at least 100 pips from that trade potential reward.
 This is predetermined risk versus reward ratio, in this case +3.3 to 1 which is 100 divided by 30.
-Better risk management, trade after trade, is what forex traders want more of.

-Lets set up some rules for trading in the Asian session now.
-We would keep the original five rules in place for the main session then add one more.
+Occasionally some trades occur outside the main trading session boundaries, here are some modifications of the rules for trading outside the main session.
+In the Asian session we would keep the original five rules in place for the main session then add one more rule.
 When trading in the Asian session you would also want to enter trades only at the beginning of a new movement cycle on the H1, H4, or D1 time frames.
-So by adding one more rule we can now look to enter trades in the Asian session.
+By adding one more rule we can now look to enter trades in the Asian session.
 Trade at the beginning of the trend cycle on the higher time frames when entering trades in the Asian session.

 Rules Based Forex Trading - Trend Cycle